google/lovefield/docs/dd/00_intro.md

 ## 0. Introduction

-Lovefield is a relational query engine and is built in a way very similar to traditional RDBMS in many aspects.
+Lovefield is a relational database and is built in a way very similar to traditional RDBMS in many aspects.
 In this chapter, the design philosophy of Lovefield and basic driving factors will be discussed.

 ### 0.1 Motivation

 The best thing of software engineering is that most problems can be solved in different ways.
-Object databases and relational database are invented to solve data access problems from different points of view and requirements.
+Object databases and relational databases are invented to solve data access problems from different points of view and requirements.
 Unfortunately the support of relational databases in browsers is in an unsatisfactory state after WebSQL being deprecated, and thus Lovefield is